LukasWallrich/attacks_backfire_supplementary/Simulation-of-method.md

 against refugees influences public attitudes.

-Below we show a simulation that might help to clarify the model and helps to establish its robustness.
-The parameters are: - a: the effect of attitudes on violence - b: the effect of violence on attitudes -
+Below we show a simulation that might help to clarify the model and helps to establish its robustness - see the article for a detailed description and derivation from a causal diagram.
+The parameters are:

+-   a: the effect of attitudes on violence
+-   b: the effect of violence on attitudes
-noise: the variations in attitude change over time, not explained by co-variates.
+-   noise: the variations in attitude change over time, not explained by co-variates.

 <details>
 <summary>